 I graduated Phi Beta Kappa from Southern Methodist in 1980, then went back to get a Ph.D. in Counseling Psychology from the University of Florida ten years later.
 I’m a former professor of Psychology at Rhodes College in Memphis, a former Montessori teacher and teacher trainer, and a certified Master Coach.
-I’ve been a cocktail waitress, a fast food cashier, a psychologist at a private southern girls’ school, and a wedding consultant.
+I’ve been a cocktail waitress, a fast-food cashier, a psychologist at a private southern girls’ school, and a wedding consultant.
 I’ve published my writing, supervised all sorts of school counselors, and made hundreds of speeches to hundreds of thousands of people.
 I’ve moved our four grown kids in and out of dorms, apartments, and houses more times than I can count.
 I’ve been divorced.
 I’ve despaired as a parent.
 I had cancer and recovered.
 I met my beloved husband at a Jungian Dream Seminar.
 I love my children, my family, and my life.
 I find God in the mountains of the Blue Ridge and my church is often a walk through the Labyrinth at our Blue Star Ranch in North Carolina.
 I’m itching for more grandbabies, but I try not to be too annoying about that.

 Once upon a time I wrote a parenting column for the Orlando Sentinel, and I did copyediting for babysitting money in graduate school.
 I have a habit of writing in order to figure out what I’m really thinking about things.
 After 20 years of writing stories for an imagined audience, I’m in the process of compiling them into 3 books that complement each other.